Wireless Troubleshooting: Fixing eduroam Connection or Certificate Issues

 Step 7 - Click the Advanced button

-Step 9 - Remove each UNH network you find in Step 8 by highlighting the network name then clicking the minus button (-) below it in the same column.
-Repeat for each UNH network you found in Step 8 above.
+Step 9 - Remove each network you find in Step 8 by highlighting the network name then clicking the minus button (-) below it in the same column.
+Repeat for each network you found in Step 8 above.

 Step 11 - Select eduroam from the wireless connections drop-down and sign in with username@usnh.edu and password when prompted.